 For what may initially seem like a difficult concept to grasp, the cloud storage system is actually simple to understand.
 The ‘cloud’ is an online data storage service that allows you to upload photos and files to a shared server network – almost like a large hard drive.
 With data servers located throughout the world, you can access your photos on the go rather than carrying the physical disk around or on your device.

 As users are usually required to pay for access to storage, the cloud may not be suitable for those with larger photo albums.
 Users may also have security concerns using the cloud; hence it is important to do your research before deciding if cloud computing is right for preserving your digital photos.

 3. Preserving your digital photos as prints

 When you just want something you can hold, photo printing gives you the ability to turn a digital image into a physical memento.
 Whether it is an image captured on a camera or on the go with a phone, a digital print brings the artwork to life and makes it easy to display wherever you want.

 Using a professional-grade printer, photos are printed on paper or canvas with a matte or gloss finish to complement the photo.
 Digital photo printing is usually offered in a range of sizes, allowing you to choose your preferred dimensions.
 This includes anything from a small bedside photo frame size image to poster-sized artwork for the family and entertainment area.

-While photo prints can be limited by the quantity we can display at once, they add a unique element to an image, making it distinct from the thousands of other images we capture as part of everyday life.
-A creatively framed photo print is also a great gift idea that adds a personal touch they will remember .
+While photo prints can be limited by the quantity we can display at once, crafting the ultimate photo collage frame allows you to select a larger number of photos for display.
+Each photo adds a unique element to a comprehensive “image”, making it distinct from the other images we capture as part of everyday life.
+A creatively framed photo print is also a great gift idea that adds a personal touch they will remember.

 Want to frame your digital photo print?